Last chance for bareroot trees! Order by midday Tuesday 23rd March

 Family Trees

-Family trees are shaped as bushes so require a similar style of pruning to bushes as outlined above.
+Family trees are shaped as bushes, so they require a similar style of pruning to bushes as outlined above.
 It may, however, be necessary to remove the fruit on the branches of the weaker variety to keep the tree balanced, or prune back a variety if it is noticeably stronger.

 Cordons